-Years 8-10 Ages 12 to 14
+Years 8-10 Ages 12 to 14 Excludes Special & Independent Schools.
+KS3 tests were made noncompulsory in 2005/06 therefore the results from then onwards refer to Assessments.

-Expected Average Ability Level - 5 or above.
-Excludes Special &

-Independent Schools.
-KS3 tests were

-made non-compulsory in 2005/06

-therefore the results from then

-onwards refer to Assessments.

-The Story Behind the Trends - The NI average has increased from 76.6 % in June 06 to 79.4% in June 12.
-Belfast has consistently been above the NI average and Castlereagh has fallen below the NI average in the past three years.
+The Story Behind the Trends - The NI average has decreased to 72.2% in June 13.
+Belfast has consistently been above the NI average and Castlereagh has fallen below the NI average in the past four years.
+Please Note: Due to a different assessment procedure information is only available at Level 5 or above.
+Level 6's are contained within the Level 5 or above information from June 2013.

-Key Stage Three - MATHS Data Source: Department of Education Percentage of Children Achieving Level 5 or above
+Key Stage Three - MATHS Data Source: Department of Education